ecmwf/ecflow/docs/glossary.rst

    ECF_FETCH
       *Experimental*
       This is used to specify a command, whose output can be used as a job script.
 The ecFlow server will run the command with popen.
-Hence create care needs to be taken not to doom the server, with command that can hang.
+Hence great care needs to be taken not to doom the server, with command that can hang.
 As this could severely affect servers ability to schedule jobs.

       .. code-block:: shell